mvisonneau/blog/content/post/secure_kubernetes_configuration_at_rest.md

 ~$ export VAULT_TOKEN=268c7fc2-ff96-c11d-150b-074b009f2865 # For this one refer to the root token
 ```

 👆 You would have noticed that it listens over `HTTP`, this is because we are running a *development* environment locally.
-Please don't be that guy that runs it like that in *production* 🙏!
+Please don't run it like that in *production*, use HTTPS 🙏!

 You can check that everything is running well by doing a `vault status`.